[?] Subscribe To This Site

 They may surely become extinct by chemicals.

 But, they may never be destroyed by wildfires such as the wildfires in Tenerife.
-The fires caused great havoc in some of its forests to Canary pines and, the small flora below.
+The fires caused great havoc in some of its forests to Canary pines and, the small flora below but, only destroyed their non indigenous cousins .

 Indigenous flora will change or, perish due to longtime deprivation of minerals.

-But, endemic flora will always recover after fires, provided that roots and, bulbs are located deep enough in the ground.
+Endemic trees or vegetation will also recover after fires when their roots and, bulbs are located deep enough in the ground.

 I have seen fire resistance of endemic plants over a period of 17 years.